SwapnilPurohit/SOR_26/README.md

 #### Image Transport

+> **In short:** Raw uncompressed video is too heavy for wireless robots (~20 MB/s).
+This subsection compresses the camera stream to JPEG using `image_bridge`, then fixes the resulting RViz `camera_info` topic-mismatch warning with a relay node.

 Both `/camera/camera_info` and `/camera/image` are now forwarded, but raw, uncompressed video at 640x480 consumes ~20 MB/s — too much for a wireless mobile robot.
 ROS's image transport plugins can compress the stream automatically, but this doesn't work with `parameter_bridge`.
 Instead, we use the dedicated `image_bridge` node from `ros_gz_image`.

 Comment out the raw image topic in `gz_bridge_node` (we'll forward only the compressed image separately):